johnhewi/ezinnit/README.md

 to your server, where your app is automatically built in a container and served at your public https domain.

 ezinnit includes app templates for new django, flask and fastApi projects.
+These templates are intended for starting completely new projects, and create a deployed, working site.

-### to initiate continuous integration and deployment:
+### to download and install ezinnit:
+in your project's root directory, run:
 ```bash
 mkdir ezinnit
 wget https://raw.githubusercontent.com/johnsyncs/ezinnit/main/ezinnit -P ezinnit
 bash ezinnit/ezinnit
 ```
-(run ezinnit in your project's root directory)

 ### You will be prompted for:
 1. gitlab username